CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 Availablity takes the form of a bitstream with one bit per node in consideration.
 A 1 indicates that a tile/content/subtree is available at this node.
 Meanwhile, a 0 indicates that no data is available.

-When every node is available or every node is unavailable, all the bits of the bitstream will be identical.
-That is, either all 1s or all 0s.
-Instead of storing a full bit stream, the `constant` property can be used instead.
+For cases where all nodes are available or all nodes are unavailable, the `constant` property should be used instead of storing a full bitstream.
 For example, `constant: 0` indicates that all bits are 0 and no bitstream must be stored.

 Availability data is scoped to a subtree.
 This ensures that the size of each bitstream is bounded to a reasonable size.